grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

   1. The alert fired because of a bug in Mimir: fix it.
   1. The alert fired because of a bug or edge case in the continuous test tool, causing a false positive: fix it.

+### MimirRingMembersMismatch

+This alert fires when the number of ring members does not match the number of running replicas.

+How it **works**:

+- The alert compares each component (one of `compactor`, `distributor`, `ingester`, `ruler`, or `store-gateway`) against the number of `up` instances for the component in that namespace/cluster.

+How to **investigate**:

+- Check the [hash ring web page]({{< relref "../../reference-http-api/index.md#ingesters-ring-status" >}}) for the component for which the alert has fired, and look for unexpected instances in the list.
+- Consider manually forgetting unexpected instances in `Unhealthy` state.
+- Ensure all the registered instances in the ring belong to the Mimir cluster for which the alert fired.

 ### RolloutOperatorNotReconciling

 This alert fires if the [`rollout-operator`](https://github.com/grafana/rollout-operator) is not successfully reconciling in a namespace.